aditya0001-hub/MediScan/README.md

 ## 🌟 Features

-- 📷 **QR Code Scanning** – Scan medicine QR codes via phone camera or webcam
+- 📷 *QR Code Scanning* – Scan medicine QR codes via phone camera or webcam
-- 💊 **Medicine Details** – Name, uses, dosage, manufacturer info
+- 💊 *Medicine Details* – Name, uses, dosage, manufacturer info
-- ⚠️ **Warnings & Side Effects** – Allergies, interactions, and health warnings
+- ⚠ *Warnings & Side Effects* – Allergies, interactions, and health warnings
-- 🦠 **Disease Info** – See which illness/condition the medicine treats
+- 🦠 *Disease Info* – See which illness/condition the medicine treats
-- 🔍 **Clean UI** – Simple and accessible interface for everyone
+- 🔍 *Clean UI* – Simple and accessible interface for everyone

 ## 💡 Why MedScope?

-Reading small printed labels or understanding complex medical terms is a big challenge for many people—especially seniors or those without a medical background. **MedScope solves this by enabling users to instantly access all important medicine info by simply scanning a QR code.**
+Reading small printed labels or understanding complex medical terms is a big challenge for many people—especially seniors or those without a medical background. *MedScope solves this by enabling users to instantly access all important medicine info by simply scanning a QR code.*